Fed minutes: If economy heats up, rate hikes may accelerate

 WASHINGTON — Federal Reserve officials, who boosted a key interest rate last month, said they might need to accelerate future rate hikes if a faster-growing economy pushes down the unemployment rate farther than currently expected.

-The minutes said that Fed officials believed they could maintain plans for gradual rate hikes but would need to be ready to hasten those increases if necessary to fight inflation.
+The minutes said that Fed officials believed they could maintain plans for gradual rate increases but would need to be ready to hasten those increases if necessary to fight inflation.

 According to the minutes, many participants felt that the risk of a "sizable undershooting" of the Fed's long-run target for unemployment had increased somewhat.